Cimarron City, Oklahoma

 Cimarron City is a town in Logan County, Oklahoma, United States.
-The population was 150 at the 2010 census, a 39.4 percent gain over the figure of 110 in 2000.
+As of the 2020 census, Cimarron City had a population of 155.
 It is part of the Oklahoma City Metropolitan Statistical Area.
 Cimarron City is a combination bedroom and retirement community.

 History

 Cimarron City is a planned community that was founded in July 1973 by real estate developers.
 J. L. Swaim, a former Oklahoma resident residing in Chico, California, and real estate dealer Don McLaughlin, of Oklahoma City.
 Leon Spitz, an Oklahoma City engineer, designed the residential section.
 The community grew slowly, as homes were constructed for families and retirees who wanted to live amid a rural ambience.
 Residents who still work typically must commute to Oklahoma City, Guthrie, Edmond or Crescent.
 It incorporated in 1974, and was named for the Cimarron River, which flows through the southwestern part of the town.

 Geography

 Cimarron City lies 2 miles south of Crescent and 10 miles west of Guthrie.

 According to the United States Census Bureau, the town has a total area of 1.7 sqmi, of which, 1.6 sqmi of it is land and 0.1 sqmi of it (7.56%) is water.